google-research/discs/discs/README.md

 ## Sampling

-Update `data_path` value with the saved directory in the correspinding model config file.
+Update `data_path` value with the trained model saved directory in the correspinding model config file located at `./discs/models/configs/`.
 As an example in the case of RBM, set the `data_path` in `./discs/models/configs/rbm_config.py` with the location where the `params.pkl` and `config.yaml` files were dumped from the learning step.